 - When you’re preparing food, talk about what you’re doing.
 For example, ‘I’m cutting this orange in half’ or ‘Let’s share these sultanas – one for me and one for you’.

-- Point out and name the numbers you see, like the numbers on mailboxes, buses and road signs.
+- Point out and name the numbers you see, like the numbers on mailboxes, buses, road signs, catalogues and receipts.

 - When you’re out and about, talk about what’s near or further away.
 For example, ‘Let’s sit on that bench nearby to have our snack’ or ‘It’s quite far to the lake.
 Would you like to ride in the stroller?’

 - Talk about activities that happen at certain times of the day.
 For example, ‘We eat breakfast at 7 am’, or ‘Let’s go to the park before we have dinner at 6 pm’.